robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

   `pipe separated format`_.

 In these cases spaces need to be escaped.
-Similarly as when escaping empty cells, it is possible to do that either by using the backslash character or by using the `built-in variable`_ `${SPACE}`.
+Similarly as when escaping empty values, it is possible to do that either by using the backslash character or by using the `built-in variable`_ `${SPACE}`.

 .. table:: Escaping spaces examples